MaazMS/Goland/golang_deep_dive/02_development-environment/01_intalling_go.md

 1. Next, extract the tarball to cd /Downloads directory.
     1. sudo tar -xvf go1.16.4.linux-amd64.tar.gz

-1. And simply move the new go directory to the recommended location.
+1. simply move the new go directory to the recommended location.
     1. sudo mv go /usr/local
-1. if we type go versionin a terminal we get. `go’ not found`
+1. if we type go version in a terminal we get. `go’ not found`
     1. sudo echo 'export PATH=$PATH:/usr/local/go/bin' >> ~/.bashrc

-1. Restart the terminal and verify the manual install with go version
+1. Restart the terminal and verify the manual installation with go version

 ## How to uninstall Golang
 1. Find out where the Golang binary is located in your machine